wangxizhe2017/changes_for_mm/README.md

       # comment off the original DataLoader
       # from torch.utils.data import DataLoader
       # add the new DataLoader
-      from mmdet.xizhe.datasets import XDataLoader as DataLoader
+      from mmdet.xizhe.dataloader import XDataLoader as DataLoader

 #### Datasets